UoA-eResearch/hub-stack/terraform/README.md

 5. View output values in the console.
 6. Use the outputs:
   - Update/create required parameter store values
-  - Update the relevant environment variables in hub-stack, research-hub-web, and serverless-now env files etc
+  - Update the relevant environment variables in hub-stack, research-hub-web, and hub-search-proxy env files etc
   - Update Jenkinsfile with S3 bucket names and Cloudfront distribution IDs (for main and secondary (preview) websites)
 7. Deploy static website files and cer-graphql by triggering the appropriate Jenkins CI/CD pipeline.